 For women, you can get as dressed up or stay as casual as you like.
 Clothing again should aim to use just simple colours, avoid distracting patterns, and be free of any logos, text or prints.
 Once again, sleeves are recommended and short dresses/skirts should be avoided.
 I love a cute short dress, I just know that when it comes to rolling around on the grass with the kiddos or your lover, that things can get R-Rated pretty quickly.

 For everyone - logos, text or large, distracting print should be avoided.
-Keep jewellery simple and minimalistic.
+Keep jewellery simple.
 Please remove wrist watches for the duration of the shoot.

 Oh and finally, if you all turn up wearing jeans and white t-shirts, I might cry actual tears.